tradle/why-hypercore/FAQ.md

 ### Topology management

-Devices have different storage capacity (cloud vs mobile, durability (e.g. browser vs desktop app vs cloud), and different networks (fast, metered, caps, etc).
-CPU and RAM capacity might also need to be factors.
-Replication and storage management algorithms might take above into account.
+Devices have different storage capacity (cloud vs mobile, storage durability (e.g. browser vs desktop app vs cloud), and different networks (fast, metered, capped, etc).
+CPU and RAM capacity might also be factors.
+Replication and storage management algorithms might take all above into account.
+For example, for sharing media from mobile, replication algorithm should only upload each block once, to the peers with a better connection.

 ### Schema / data model / data dictionary

-As apps have a need to understand each other, as automation needs arise, as AI needs to understand the data it is trained on, the data modeling emerges as a necessity.
+As apps have a need to understand each other.
+Data modeling emerges as a necessity as automation needs arise, as AI needs to know what data it is trained on, as searching in database needs a guiding UI.
 If that does not happen, then data models get buried inside the apps.
 Data models become a top priority in systems that allow users to interact with the data directly.
 Hypercore leaves this area to what it calls a "userland".

+### Identity

+Full apps will need some form of identity management.
+Hypercore provides the basic elements, a keypair per each core (and in corestore master key for corestore and generated keys per core), but identity of a peer is much more than the identity of the core.

 ## How are above issues handled today in Hypercore?